Adenocarcinoma of the lung: Gene mutations and copy number alterations

 Since smoking is a strong mutagenic factor, lung adenocarcinoma is one of the tumor types with the highest number of mutations.
 Common somatic mutations in lung adenocarcinoma affect many oncogenes and tumor suppressor genes, including TP53 (mutated in 46% of cases), EGFR (27%), KRAS (32%), KEAP1, STK11 and NF1.
 EGFR and KRAS mutations tend to appear in a mutually exclusive fashion.
 KRAS mutations are associated with smoking habits, whereas EGFR mutations occur more frequently in females, people of Asian ethnicity and never-smokers.

-Copy number amplifications in oncogenes such as TERT, MDM2, EGFR, MET, and MYC have been reported, as well as deletions of tumor suppressor genes such as CDKN2A.
+Copy number amplifications in oncogenes such as TERT, Mdm2, EGFR, MET, and Myc have been reported, as well as deletions of tumor suppressor genes such as CDKN2A.

 Frequent alterations occur in genes belonging to the receptor tyrosine kinase pathway, of which EGFR is the most prominent example.
 This pathway is involved in cell proliferation and survival and it is often deregulated in cancer.
 As a consequence, targeted therapies have been developed to inhibit mutant pathway components.

 Chromosomal rearrangements

 Three membrane associated tyrosine kinase receptors are recurrently involved in fusions or rearrangements in adenocarcinomas: ALK, ROS1, and RET, and more than eighty other translocations have also been reported in adenocarcinomas of the lung.

 In ALK rearrangements, the most common partner gene is EML4.
-EML4-ALK fusions tend to occur in tumors that do not carry EGFR or KRAS mutations and have also a lower frequency of TP53 mutations.
-ALK and ROS fusions offer opportunities for targeted therapies with tyrosine kinase inhibitors.